 Those firms and workers who continue to work or resume production during the pandemic must comply with World Health Organization guidance and endeavour to follow other good practices outlined in the guidance issued to businesses by the US Center for Disease Control and Prevention to prevent and respond to the spread of COVID-19 at workplaces and among communities.

+COVID-19 should be classified as an occupational disease, in order to ensure stronger workplace protections and access to compensation as well as to medical care.
 All ILO Occupational Safety and Health (OSH) protection standards need to be respected, with special attention for personal protective equipment (PPE), physical distancing, right of removal from danger and worker participation mechanisms, and adaptation of transport systems where needed.

 Garment workers who continue to work and risk exposure to provide essential services including face masks and other essential textile products should be provided with additional labour protection including childcare facilities or allowances, medical insurance, and hazard pay.